Lokeshshaik/dsa-journey/Arrays/LargestAndSecondLargest/README.md

-# Largest and Second Largest Algorithms
+# Largest and Second Largest Elements in an Array

 This directory contains three different approaches for finding the largest and second largest elements in an array.